 (Sahih al-Bukhari)

-This hadith affirms Muslims’ way of dressing by discouraging them from being extravagant or proud while dressing.
-Instead, in Islam, the dress code should be proved by actual humbleness and the recognition of the deity Allah.
+This hadith affirms the Muslim way of dressing by discouraging them from being extravagant or proud in their attire.
+Instead, in Islam, the dress code should be based on actual humbleness and the recognition of the deity Allah.
 In this regard, Muslim men value the religious side of dressing; thus, it is not the exterior look that counts.

 3. Traditionally, Muslim men’s dress styles

-Malay and Indonesian men’s clothing differs from Middle Eastern men’s clothing even though Malay and Indonesian are a part of the larger Asiatic Muslim society; hence, their dress code reflects a blend of specialized culture in dressing and universal Islamic practice.
-All these traditional costumes, in one way or another, bear testament to the original intention of promoting modesty and dignity and yet fit the cultural requirements.
+Malay and Indonesian men’s clothing differs from Middle Eastern men’s clothing, even though Malay and Indonesian are part of the larger Asian Muslim society; hence, their dress code reflects a blend of specialized cultural practices in dressing and universal Islamic principles.
+All these traditional costumes, in one way or another, bear testament to the original intention of promoting modesty and dignity, and yet fit the cultural requirements.
 Here are some popular styles of Muslim men’s dress and their unique significance:

 Thobe (or Thawb)

 Thobes are a kind of gown usually worn in the Middle East region, North Africa, and to some extent in East Asian countries.
-It is more like reaching the ankles in length and has long sleeves, and again, the cloth used makes it loose fitting due to the Islamic tenets of dressing, which does not embrace the contours of the dressing cloth.
-The free and accessible nature of the thobe is in tune with the culture of soft decency and politeness, and this is why it is popular in many countries with significant Palestinian/Arab populations.
+It is more like reaching the ankles in length and has long sleeves.
+Again, the cloth used makes it loose-fitting due to Islamic tenets of dressing, which do not emphasize the contours of the clothing.
+The free and accessible nature of the thobe aligns with the culture of soft decency and politeness, which is why it is popular in many countries with significant Palestinian and Arab populations.

 Shalwar Kameez

-Initially designed for active women of the Islamic world, the shalwar kameez is a two-piece garment that includes a directly fitting tunic and loose trousers.
-This heel style is preferred because it is comfortable, stylish for working women, and more appropriate for other occasions.
+Initially designed for active women in the Islamic world, the shalwar kameez is a two-piece garment comprising a directly fitting tunic and loose trousers.
+This heel style is preferred because it is comfortable and stylish, making it suitable for working women and other occasions.
 The shalwar kameez holds immense value, symbolizing cultural and religious identity; the slack cut and fit appear to be Islamic concepts of conservative dressing.

 Jubba and Bisht

-The Jubba, which looks like the thobe, is usually worn during more formal occasions.
+The Jubba, which resembles the thobe, is typically worn on more formal occasions.
 It is also called a Jubba or thobe and, together with the Bisht, an outer cloak worn on formal occasions or in religious ceremonies.
-The Bisht layers an aesthetic of fancy look without vulgarity and is perceived as a status or respect culture in most societies.
+The Bisht layers an aesthetic of a fancy look without vulgarity and is perceived as a symbol of status or respect in most societies.

 Kufi and Turban

-Other pretty standard accessories among Muslim men include the kufi—a small rounded cap—and the turban.
-The kufi is usually acceptable to wear when in positions of prayer and denotes humility or respect.
-The preferred headwear is the turban, which is frequently associated with Middle Eastern and South Asian origin and is sometimes used to convey the cultural standing of a scholar or clergyman.
+Other pretty standard accessories among Muslim men include the kufi—a small, rounded cap—and the turban.
+The kufi is typically acceptable to wear during prayer and conveys humility or respect.
+The preferred headwear is the turban, which is frequently associated with Middle Eastern and South Asian origins and is sometimes used to describe the cultural standing of a scholar or clergyman.

 4. The Real Downtrodden Advantages of Humble Attire

 Humble garments signify religious significance.
 In addition to having religious connotations, they have other functions.
-The Islamic clothing in most countries is suitable for hot weather despite being protective from the sun.
-Light clothing allows air to pass through to reach the skin, lightening the skin for protection from the sun.
+The Islamic clothing in most countries is suitable for hot weather, despite being protective from the sun.
+Light clothing allows air to pass through to reach the skin, cooling it and providing protection from the sun.

 Besides climate reasons, modest dressing also makes the dressing process more conscious.
-Since purchasing appropriate clothing adheres to Islamic culture, Muslim men are bound to be in touch with their religion whenever they work on their respective tasks.
+Since purchasing clothing that adheres to Islamic culture is important, Muslim men are expected to be mindful of their religion whenever they undertake their respective tasks.
 This continuous encouragement of spiritual practices reminds me to keep practising core Islamic values.

-Muslims are encouraged to embrace beauty in its diversified form, especially the external appearance.
+Muslims are encouraged to appreciate beauty in its diverse forms, especially in external appearance.
 He said:

 “إِنَّ اللَّهَ جَمِيلٌ يُحِبُّ الْجَمَالَ”